sveltejs/eslint-plugin-svelte3/README.md

 ## Installation

-For now, either install from this Git repo, or clone somewhere and symlink.
+This is not published to npm.
+Install from Git tags.
+See [the documentation on `npm install`](https://docs.npmjs.com/cli/install) for how to do this.

 This plugin needs to be able to `require('svelte/compiler')`.
+It requires Svelte 3.0.0-alpha2 or later.

 ## Usage